echo 'install usb-storage : ' >> /etc/modprobe.conf

 The USB storage drive automatically detects USB flash or hard drives.
-You can easily force and disable USB storage devices under any Linux distribution.
-The modprobe program used for automatic kernel module loading and can be configured to not load the USB storage driver upon demand.
-This will prevent the modprobe program from loading the usb-storage module, but will not prevent root (or another program) from using the insmod program to load the module manually.
+You can quickly force and disable USB storage devices under any Linux distribution.
+The modprobe program used for automatic kernel module loading.
+It can be configured not load the USB storage driver upon demand.
+This will prevent the modprobe program from loading the usb-storage module, but will not prevent root (or another privileged program) from using the insmod/modprobe program to load the module manually.
+USB sticks containing harmful malware may be used to steal your personal data.
+It is not uncommon for USB sticks to be used to carry and transmit destructive malware and viruses to computers.
+The attacker can target MS-Windows, macOS (OS X), Android and Linux based system.

 # echo 'install usb-storage : ' >> /etc/modprobe.conf